metelkin/NumDisplay.jl/docs/src/index.md

 Raspberry Pi package for controlling the 7-segment numeric displays written in Julia.

+The package supports several
+## Approaches

+- BCD is a Binary-Coded Decimal chip which can be used to manage display with several digits.
+See [DisplayBCD](https://metelkin.github.io/NumDisplay.jl/dev/bcd/).

 ## Installation

 Julia must be installed on Raspberry Pi.